 Unlike in many other real estate sectors, green building certifications are not applicable in the single-family rental sector.
-We focus on environmental sustainability, not for the purpose of awards, but because we truly care about sustainability and recognize that the operation of our assets can have a meaningful impact on the environment.
+We focus on environmental sustainability, because we recognize that the operation of our assets can have a meaningful impact on the environment.
 While each resident is solely responsible for utilities that control energy and water usage, we seek to address environmental impacts within our control and to encourage our residents to do the same in their homes.
 To that end, Invitation Homes:

 Uses energy-efficient ENERGY STAR® certified appliances when feasible.

 Replaces HVAC units with models that offer greater efficiency.

 Uses Smart Home technology to help residents manage their homes and save up to 15% on their energy bills.

 Coordinates with our third-party utilities vendor to alert us when consumption is abnormally high.
 In these cases, we provide the residents with suggestions on how they can reduce their energy usage.

 Invests in the Fifth Wall Climate Technology Fund to support companies creating climate-friendly technologies for real estate.

 Replaces deficient plumbing with low-flow plumbing fixtures.

 Reduces drive times for our repair technicians by optimizing routes and triaging maintenance issues.